-Facebook marketing for small businesses can be a rollercoaster ride.
+Facebook marketing for small businesses on a limited budget can be a rollercoaster ride.
 Businesses either feel that it is not for them, or they report very high returns.
-What if we told you that any small business can have an exponential growth from Facebook?
+What if we told you that any small business can have exponential growth from Facebook?
 Yes, yours included.
+This article will cover the top Facebook insights needed for your local business.

 69% of all adults have used Facebook and Messenger at some point.
-So it goes without saying that it is a great social media platform to grow a small business and/or create a community for your target audience.
+So it goes without saying that it is a great social network to grow a small business and/or create a community for your target market.

 By the end of this article, you will: